-Researchers are encouraged to conduct a thorough review of ABNER, our online library catalog, prior to your visit.
-ABNER offers the opportunity to search our library collection by author, title, subject, and keyword.
+Researchers are encouraged to conduct a thorough review of our online library catalog prior to your visit.
+Our online library catalog offers the opportunity to search our library collection by author, title, subject, and keyword.

 Finding Aids have been created for many of our archival collections.

 These documents contain detailed information about a specific collection of papers or records within an archive.
 They are used by researchers to determine whether information within a collection is relevant to their area of interest.

 The content of a finding aid may differ depending on the type of material it is describing.
 Usually, a finding aid includes a description of the scope of the collection, biographical and historical information related to the collection, and restrictions on use of or access to the materials.

 If you have scheduled an appointment with our research staff, please provide us with a list of your desired resources.
 We can pull as much material as possible and have it ready upon your arrival so you may maximize your research time.
 Our staff will also be able to inform you if materials are unavailable or if any restrictions on use exist.

 If you can’t make it to Cooperstown for a research visit, library services include a variety of fee-based activities, including photocopying, scanning, and research assistance.
 Inquiries regarding these services should be directed to the Giamatti Research Center.

 For photo research and reproduction requests, the Photo Archives' staff is available to help you.
 You can reach the Photo Archives by phone, email, or mail.

 The collections include but are not limited to:

 • Audiovisual material